Prince Jaime, Duke of Anjou and Madrid: Parents

-Don Jaime's father, Carlos de Borbón (1848–1909), as Carlos VII was the 4th successive claimant to the Carlist throne (1868–1909) and later as Charles XI a legitimist claimant to the French one (1887–1909).
+Don Jaime's father, Don Carlos de Bourbon (1848–1909), as Carlos VII was the 4th successive claimant to the Carlist throne (1868–1909) and later as Charles XI a legitimist claimant to the French one (1887–1909).
 Don Jaime's mother, Marguerite de Bourbon-Parme (1847–1893), was daughter to the second-last ruling Duke of Parma and sister to the last ruler of the Duchy of Parma.
-In 1894 Don Jaime's father remarried with Berthe de Rohan, an Austrian aristocrat and a distant descendant to a branch of French dukes, but the couple had no children.
+In 1894 Don Jaime's father remarried with Berthe de Rohan, an Austrian aristocrat and a descendant to one of the greatest French aristocrats family, but the couple had no children.